joshuamckenty/axle/README.md

 1. Tab "Images and Snapshots", Create Image.
 Use http://uec-images.ubuntu.com/raring/current/raring-server-cloudimg-amd64-disk1.img and make it public.
 Name it "raring" and write down the ID.

+1. Go to the admin panel, Projects, and set quota for the admin project to -1 for every field.
+_TODO: do this in inception.sh instead_

 1. Customize your openstack rc file:
  - Include your password
  - Add the cloud net id